28 Jan Content Funnel Optimization

-If you could increase your conversion rate from 1.5% to 6%, your ROI would grow more than 300% and you would move toward market leader status — the goal for any serious entrepreneur.
+Increasing your conversion rate from 1.5% to 6%, could grow ROI by more than 300%.
+And you would move toward market leader status — the goal for any serious entrepreneur.

 Our topic is conversion optimization because low conversion rates are perhaps the number one weakness for most companies.
-And this is why sales software and other marketing software solutions put an emphasis on it.
+And this is driving demand for AI analytics, AI sales software and other marketing software solutions.

 Let’s take a closer look at the marketing and sales funnel and how it might match up with your customer’s journey.
 You’ll find a few vendors and expert resources below each providing a different angle on conversion optimization.
 I think you’ll enjoy the learning experience here.

 What is the Marketing Funnel?

 What marketers call the funnel typically is the route from advertisements, weblinks, Google or Facebook, emails to your blogs and then into your website.
 That path includes your sales or product pages, downloadables, on through to your customer service or sales transaction pages (or sales phone calls).

 It’s the path that customers take — the customer journey.
 It either leads to creating a new customer, or during the process, prospects leave or are lost.

 Whether you’re a tech startup, ecommerce retailer, Realtor, or successful small business, understanding and optimizing the sales funnel and customer path is time well spent.

 And as a key point since you’re on this website, is that your content moves prospects through this sales funnel.
 The customer journey is how they experience your content.
 Your content is the funnel.
 Your content strategy must take conversion optimization into account.